GII-55 Eagle – Grapes Flask

 Eagle – Grapes Historical Flask

-Possibly Hammonton Glass Works in Winslow, N.J.
+Attributed to Hammonton Glass Works

-The quart flask has a plain lip and pontil mark.
+The side of the quart flask has fine vertical ribbing and has a plain lip and pontil mark.